 In addition, many cloud applications, such as G Suite, are provided as Software as a Service (SaaS), supporting many businesses using shared infrastructure.
 The cloud provider owns and manages the software as well as the servers, and provides a secure connection all the way to your browser.
 You pay an annual license fee, which may be based on how much you use the system or on how many user accounts you need.

 Here are four areas where cloud computing give you an advantage over old-fashioned hosting:

-- Team collaboration.
 Cloud-based apps like G Suite are designed from the ground up to allow coworkers across the globe to create, edit and view documents together — as if they were working next to each other.
-With web browser access, your team can use any device, running any operating system, without the need to install — and manage — additional software.
-Integrated calendars, mail and video conferencing make scheduling virtual meetings a breeze.
+With web browser access, your team can use any device, running any operating system, to access company resources, without the need to install — and manage — additional software.
+Integrated calendars, mail and video conferencing in G Suite make scheduling virtual meetings a breeze.
 The result?
 Decisions can be made more quickly and it's easier for people to brainstorm and innovate.

-- Rapid application development.
-To take advantage of the insights you're getting from your data—as well as other opportunities to innovate or digitally transform your business—you need a development process that lets you quickly launch new apps or update existing ones.
-Cloud computing lets you spin up new production servers in seconds without having to worry about procuring and configuring new hardware.
+To deliver digital transformation and innovation, you need a development process that lets you quickly launch intuitive and secure new apps or easily update existing ones.
+Cloud infrastructure lets you spin up new production servers in seconds without having to worry about procuring and configuring new hardware.
 Cloud storage takes away the headaches of worrying about storing, accessing and backing up your data.
-And Google hosting offers a wide range of familiar development environments, APIs and other tools that support agile software development.
-All that lets you deliver and deploy production-quality code to support new business processes and features every few weeks rather than every few years.
+And the Google Cloud Platform offers a wide range of familiar development environments, APIs and other tools that support agile software development.
+All of that lets you deliver and deploy production-quality code to support new business processes and features every few weeks rather than every few years.